andrewj31415/minispec/visual/README.md

-this folder will store the visualization code
+This folder will store the visualization code.